9413d5ff2a0b4f237a264010b65350e7/TAG/methods/ADF.md

 ***

 Suspected ADF Activity:
-based on activity around me on April 26th I believe that there was a ADF planned at Lexington Bethel Baptist Church in Lexington Kentucky I am unable to contact authorities to app for me.
+Based on activities occurring around me, I have reason to believe there are multiple ADFs planned for Friday at:
+Mount Calvary Baptist Church
+Mount Zion Baptist Church
+Lexington Bethel Baptist Church